the-whole-fruit/manifesto/README.md

     - The readers of your PR are software developers, just like you.
 What compels them to read your PR?
 If you’re contributing to an open source project, they’ve probably put in hundreds or thousands of hours of their life into a project that makes no money, or very little money.
 Most likely they are busy, have full-time jobs, spouses, children, pets.
 But, just like you, they have a passion for building stuff, and they love that their work actually helps people.
 If you're contributing to your company’s project, then the developer who reviews the PR has to do it because it’s her job.
 Either way, you want to make their life as easy as possible and the task as pleasant as possible.
 Don’t treat them like they don’t have a choice but to review your code.
 Because, _just like you_, they have _a passion for building stuff_, and they love that _their work actually helps people_.
 That's why they started this.
 That's why they keep doing it.
 - **Mission** - determine your objectives
     - To get your PR approved.
 From the first try, if possible.
-    - To lend a helping hand to someone who’s already helped you, by creating and maintaining this project.
+    - To lend a helping hand to someone who’s already helped you, by creating and maintaining a project.
 - **Message** - find what will make your readers act for your mission
     - In order for the maintainers to merge your PR, they’ll need to:
         - Easily understand what problem you’re fixing.